Back to Dyson Guides

 Quick Solutions

-Allow 48-hour calibration period after power cycle
+Allow a 48-hour calibration period after a power cycle

-Ventilate room to clear residual VOC contamination
+Ventilate the room to clear residual VOC contamination

-Update firmware through the Dyson Link app
+Update firmware through the Dyson app

-Factory reset sensors through the machine settings
+Factory reset the sensors via machine settings

 Still having issues?
 This is usually the deeper cause below.